michaelpatrickpurcell/Decibel/combat.md

 ## Initiative
-The order in which actions occur changes from round to round and is determined by the characters' initiative.
+The order in which actions occur changes from round to round and is determined by the characters' _initiative_.
 Every action during combat requires a check to determine how successfully that action was accomplished.
 Initiative is a [secondary effect](README.md#secondary-effects) of these checks.
 That is, a character's initiative during each round is determined by